An overview for those supporting eligible applicants applying to undergraduate courses starting in 2025.

 - Check your application fee payment method in ‘Centre Management’ is set to a method that activates the invoicing option.

-- In the Adviser Portal provide agreement for those students who have shared that they have been in receipt of UK
+- In the adviser portal provide agreement for those students who've shared that they have been in receipt of UK government funded free school meals in the last six years

 If you would like to support your student’s declaration to receive the fee waiver, please check your fee payment options in the adviser portal: